-- On successful completion of this course the students should have gained knowledge about expansion of trigonometric functions. - 2.
+- 1. On successful completion of this course the students should have gained knowledge about expansion of trigonometric functions. - 2.
 To know about the concept of line integral, surface integral, volume integral and Fourier series.

-CO Number CO Statement Knowledge Level CO 1 Recall the expansion of trigonometric function and hyperbolic function K1 CO 2 Solve the logarithmic of complex quantities using trigonometric concept К2 CO 3 Learn basic concept of vector calculus and line, surface and volume integrals К3 CO 4 Verify Gauss Divergence , Green's and Stroke's theorem in vector calculus К3 CO 5 Introduce general periodic function and learn how to express then as a Fourier series, which К3
+CO Number CO Statement Knowledge Level CO 1 Recall the expansion of trigonometric function and hyperbolic function K1 CO 2 Solve the logarithmic of complex quantities using trigonometric concept K2 CO 3 Learn basic concept of vector calculus and line, surface and volume integrals К3 CO 4 Verify Gauss Divergence , Green's and Stroke's theorem in vector calculus К3 CO 5 Introduce general periodic function and learn how to express then as a Fourier series, which are sums of sins and cosines К3